TaylorVellios/Spotify_and_the_Billboard_100/README.md

 In this repository is a file named Clean_Billboard.csv which contains all of the Billboard Top 100 Songs for every week since its inception in 1958.</br>
 The Spotify_and_Billboard.ipynb file is the first notebook used to clean and collect information based on this initial .csv file.</br>

-*For anyone who wants to use the Spotipy library to access the Spotify API, the authorization system in Cell2 requires a python file in the same directory as this repo with two variables: client_id and client_secret set to your individual access tokens.*</br>
+*For anyone who wants to use the Spotipy library to access the Spotify API, the authorization system in Cell2 requires a python file in the same directory as this repo with two variables: client_id and client_secret set to your individual access tokens.
+[See The Documentation for Details](https://spotipy.readthedocs.io/en/2.11.1/)*</br>

 ### Preparation
 The Billboard Data at the time of creating these notebooks is 327,387 rows, making filtering a crucial step before anything can be accomplished.</br>

 ![filter](https://user-images.githubusercontent.com/14188580/116272741-c5063600-a746-11eb-8508-dd6da47937b6.PNG)

 By selecting a 5-year range of time, in this example - from 2015 to 2020, we end up with 26,100 songs.<br>
 Billboard frequently charts the same song from week to week until it loses steam.</br>
-In order to remove songs that chart multiple times it is important to add a column to the dataframe that is a list of all dates a song was included in the Top 100.</br>
+In order to remove songs that chart multiple times I chose to add a column to the dataframe that is a list of all dates a song was included in the Top 100.</br>
 The consolidation stage accomplishes several things:
 * Preserves the value of the highest peak-rating for a song
 * Adds a column of lists for the weeks a song was on the chart